UoMResearchIT/r-day-workshop/_episodes/03-loading-data-into-R.md

 ## Workshop overview

 In this workshop we're going to work with some data from the [gapminder project](https://www.gapminder.org/).
-The data consists of the population, GDP per capita and average life Expectancy of 142 countries, recorded at five year intervals.
+The data consists of the population, GDP per capita and average life expectancy of 142 countries, recorded at five year intervals.

 We'll start by reading the data into R, using `readr`.
 This will give us a `tibble`, which is the tidyverse's (improved) take on a data.frame; we'll briefly look at how to access parts of a tibble.
 We'll then start analysing the data, using `dplyr`.
 We'll end the session using `ggplot2` (which is the tidyverse's plotting package) to explore the data graphically.

+## Making a new project

+If you're using RStudio, it's a good idea to use its projects feature to organise your work.
+Create a new project (File, New Project) for the workshop.
+Within this, create directories `data`, `results` and `src`, for our input data, analysis results, and analysis scripts respectively.

+Uncompress the [course data]({{ page.root }}/data/r-novice.zip) to the `data` directory.

 ## Reading data